MakinaHQ/docs/docs/concepts/machine/share-price.md

 # Share Price

-The Machine calculates a Share Price at which it mints and redeems Machine Shares.
+The Machine calculates a Share Price at which it mints and redeems Machine Tokens.

 The Share Price reflects the total value — denominated in the Accounting Token — of all assets held by the Machine, including those in its Calibers and deployed positions.
 This represents the Machine’s total assets under management (AUM).